simoncarrignon/ccs18/index.md

 societies have been proposed (demographic factor, cognitive component, historical contingency...) but so far no consensus has been reached.

-Here we raisea number of questions:
+Here we raise a number of questions:

 1. Can we better define sociocultural complexity and confirm its general tendency to increase over the course of human history?